vtripolitakis/nginx-mariadb-php-fpm-docker/README.md

 create database mydb default character set utf8 default collate utf8_general_ci;
 ```

-### Fourth, add your app code and populate your database.
+### Third, add your app code and populate your database.
 Your application is served on `http://localhost` or `http://myapp.local` given you added on your `hosts` file the following line: `127.0.0.1 myapp.local`